yitongx/yitongx.github.io/index.md

 *Yulin Wang, Xuran Pan, Shiji Song, **Yitong Xia**, Hong Zhang, Cheng Wu, Gao Huang*. *IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).
 (Under review)*

 An effective and efficient data augmentation method.
 It first online estimates the covariance matrix of each class's deep feature, and sample zero-mean normal distributions from those matrices to find meaningful semantic directions of deep features.
 Then it randomly augments the original features along zero-mean normal distributions.
 To handle the computation cost, we take the upper bound of the original loss as optimizing loss.
-This method fits in both supervised and unsupervised learning and can improve performances of classical classification architectures, such as *ResNet* or *mean teacher*.
+This method fits in both supervised and semi-supervised learning and can improve performances of classical classification architectures, such as *ResNet* or *mean teacher*.
 My contributions are: I improved the method to fit it in semi-supervised learning settings and independently implemented the experiments.